pflynn157/tiny-lang/Readme.md

 ### The Compiler

-The primary aim of this project was to learn how to use LLVM.
-Up until now, I wrote my compilers completely from scratch, including the backends.
-While this is fun, its also bug-prone.

-The compiler is written in C++, and only uses the standard libraries for the frontend.
-An AST is generated, and passed to a rather simple backend which converts it to LLVM.
-LLVM takes it from there, and creates the assembly.
+The compiler is completely written in C++ and uses only the standard library and LLVM.
+The lexer, parser, and AST (the frontend) is written from scratch.
+The backend uses LLVM for simplicity.

 ### License

 This program is licensed under the BSD-3 License.
+The language spec is in the Public Domain.